-A Respectfully Renovated Horace Gifford Beach House on Fire Island Asks $1.8M
+A Respectfully Renovated Modern Beach House on Fire Island Asks $1.8M

 The firm, DAS Studio Architects of New York City, describe the house as being a 37' x 37' square divided internally into three zones.
 These were a living/dining/kitchen area facing the water, a central core of bathrooms and closets, and three bedrooms directed inland.
 A floating catwalk and open riser steps connect the living area to the bedrooms and bathroom core, which are set at a higher elevation.
 Therefore, upon exiting each bedroom, one is greeted with expansive views of the water.